stamnosslin/alexis109/auditory_modeling/readme.txt

-Auditory Modeling if lead-lag click pairs
+Auditory Modeling of lead-lag click pairs

 This folder contain files used for the auditory modeling described in a manuscript submitted to journal.
 The stimuli were from the listening